xsampedro/quantum3_docs/README.md

-# Quantum3 API Documentation Scraper
+# Quantum3 and Realtime API Documentation Scraper

-A simple Go application that scrapes API documentation from a vendor's website and saves it locally.
+A simple Go application that scrapes API documentation from Photon's websites and saves it locally in Markdown format.

 ## Purpose